shubamsharma/EFK-Stack-Demo/README.md

 ### - Fluentd

-Create config file logstash_file.conf (This file will have configuration for input, filter and output) <br />
+Update config file /etc/td-agent/td-agent.conf (This file will have configuration for source and match) <br />
 Have also attached the used configuration.

 ## Run